daeldir/lpm/README.md

 works well enough to begin with, and write a better version of it, using it.
 I needed to bootstrap my literate programming language.

+TODO: translate at least the language documentation part in english.
+The implementation may not be the one I will go for, but the language does not risk to change a lot, and is the important part to use `_lpm`.